-This NTL covers any drilling units and permanent equipment and facilities that are attached to an OCS production platform with tie-down components during the 2008 hurricane season.
-All OCS equipment or facilities that you expect to have in use during the effective dates of this NTL are subject to the specifications set forth below.
+This NTL covers any drilling units and permanent equipment and facilities that are attached to an OCS production platform with tie-down components during hurricane season.
+All OCS equipment or facilities that you expect to have in use are subject to the specifications set forth below.